timOTdev/0010_practical_javascript/notes.md

 ```

 - In JavaScript, each object is created a specific location in memory
-- So it is only true if you're talking about the same object
+- So it is only true if you're talking about the same location
+- It doesn't matter that the data looks the same
 ```
 // JavaScript
 {} Memory address 1